SwiftUI offers several mechanisms to pass data between views.

 }

-With these views, we can assemble the view for the whole Contact Details screen.
+We can assemble the view for the Contact Details screen using the Header and Detail views.

 var body: some View {